jhh46/garyhe/README.md

-## Welcome to Shirley's Website
+## Welcome to Gary's Website

-Site is published at https://shhirl.github.io/
+Site is published at https://jhh46.github.io/garyhe/